We are going to explore the difference between VTV vs VTI:

 It comes down to VTI being more diversified compared to VTV.

 A similar fund to VTV is the Vanguard S&P 500 Value ETF (VOOV).
-VOOV has a similar profile and returns but with a higher expense ratio (0.10%).
+VOOV has a similar profile and returns but a higher expense ratio (0.10%).

 Lastly, I think both VTV and VTI can have a place in a long-term investment portfolio.

 Considering costs and fees is essential because they can add up in the long run.

 That’s why purchasing and selling your shares commission-free is essential.